petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/tutorials/using-a-microservice-client-extension.md

 ** Russ Reply **
 Great, what about the bootJar command--we don't run it here, should we mention it at all?
+Greg: Yes i think so, because we want to tell them that for deploying this to LXC we must enclose the microservice application/server process, which is done from the assemble: from: bootJar task (bootJar comes from springboot gradle plugin)
 -->

 The most important part of the `client-extension.yaml` is in the `liferay-sample-etc-spring-boot-oauth-application-user-agent` definition.
 This sets up Liferay as the authorization server, so that the front-end client extension you deploy next can call the resource server's secure endpoint and display its payload.